jasonacox/tuyapower/tuyapower/README.md

     ```python
     dataJSON = tuyapower.deviceJSON(PLUGID, PLUGIP, PLUGKEY, PLUGVERS)
     ```
-* deviceScan(verbose) - Scans network for smart plug devices and return dictionary of devices and power data.
+* deviceScan(verbose, max_retries=15) - Scans network for smart plug devices and return dictionary of devices and power data.
     ```python
     verbose = False
     devices = tuyapower.deviceScan(verbose)
     ```
-* scan() - This is a shortcut for deviceScan() that prints formatted output to stdout for UDP ports 6666 and 6667
+* scan(max_retries=15) - This is a shortcut for deviceScan() that prints formatted output to stdout for UDP ports 6666 and 6667.
+By default, the scan functions will retry 15 times to find new devices.
+If you are not seeing all your devices, you can increase max_retries by passing an optional arguments .

 ## Parameters:
 * PLUGID = Device ID e.g. 01234567891234567890